Finding Theme Communities from Database Networks: Baseline

-Given $G_\mathbf{p}$ and $\alpha$, an edge in $G_\mathbf{p}$ is referred to as an \emph{unqualified edge} if the edge cohesion is not larger than $\alpha$.
-The key idea of MPTD is to remove all unqualified edges so that the remaining edges and connected vertices constitute the maximal pattern truss.
+Given $G_\mathbf{p}$ and $\alpha$, an edge in $G_\mathbf{p}$ is called an \emph{unqualified edge} if the edge cohesion is not larger than $\alpha$.
+The key idea of MTD is to iteratively remove all unqualified edges so that the remaining edges and connected vertices constitute the maximal $(\mathbf{p},\alpha)$-truss.
+By Definition~\ref{Def:edge_cohesion}, the cohesion of an edge $e_{ij}$ depends on the structure of subgraph $C_\mathbf{p} \subseteq G_\mathbf{p}$ that contains $e_{ij}$, thus removing an edge from $C_\mathbf{p}$ reduces the cohesion of some remaining edges.
+As a result, MTD iteratively updates the cohesion of all remaining edges after removing each unqualified edge.
+The iteration continues until there is no unqualified edge to remove.

-As shown in Algorithm~\ref{Alg:mptd}, MPTD consists of two phases.
+As shown in Algorithm~\ref{Alg:mptd}, MTD consists of two phases.
 Phase 1 (Lines 1-8) computes the initial cohesion of each edge and pushes unqualified edges into queue $Q$.
-Phase 2 (Lines 9-18) removes the unqualified edges in $Q$ from $E_\mathbf{p}$.
+Phase 2 (Lines 9-18) iteratively removes the unqualified edges in $Q$ from $E_\mathbf{p}$.
 Since removing $e_{ij}$ also breaks $\triangle_{ijk}$, we update $eco_{ik}(G_\mathbf{p})$ and $eco_{jk}(G_\mathbf{p})$ in Lines 12-13.
-After the update, if $e_{ik}$ or $e_{jk}$ becomes unqualified, they are pushed into $Q$ (Lines 14-15).
-Last, the remaining edges and connected vertices are returned as the maximal pattern truss.
+If consequently $e_{ik}$ or $e_{jk}$ become unqualified, they are pushed into $Q$ (Lines 14-15).
+Finally, the surviving edges and connected vertices are returned as the maximal $(\mathbf{p},\alpha)$-truss.

-\nop{ The correctness of MPTD is based on the fact that MPTD does not remove any edge from a valid maximal pattern truss $C^*_p(\alpha)$.
-This is because MPTD only removes unqualified edges and all edges in $C^*_p(\alpha)$ are qualified edges according to the definition of $C^*_p(\alpha)$. }
+\nop{ The correctness of MTD is based on the fact that MTD does not remove any edge from a valid maximal $(\mathbf{p},\alpha)$-truss $C^*_p(\alpha)$.
+This is because MTD only removes unqualified edges and all edges in $C^*_p(\alpha)$ are qualified edges according to the definition of $C^*_p(\alpha)$. }